damiannolan/eventing-init/README.md

     - request-events
 ```

 3. An `initContainers` entry should be added to the service Deployment PodSpec with a `volumeMounts` entry specifying the associated ConfigMap.
+Environment variables can be provided in the Container spec, if omitted the default configuration fallbacks are used for Kafka host, port and version.

 For Example:

 ```yaml